processing/p5.js-web-editor/developer_docs/testing.md

 ### test-utils.js
 This file overwrites the default react-testing-library's render function so that components rendered through the new render function have access i18next and redux.
 It exports the rest of react-testing-library as is.

-It exports a render function with a i18n wrapper as ``render`` and a render function with a wrapper for both redux and i18n as ``reduxRender``
+It exports a render function with a i18n wrapper as ``render`` and a render function with a wrapper for both redux and i18n as ``reduxRender``.

 Thus, in your component test files, instead of calling ``import {functions you want} from 'react-testing-libary'`` importing react-testing library might look something like this: